Frank Russell, 2nd Earl Russell: Nevada divorce

 Russell became infatuated with Marion (known as Mollie) Somerville, who was at that time married to George Somerville, with whom Russell had become friendly during the campaign in Hammersmith.
 The twice-married daughter of a master shoemaker from Ireland, Mollie Somerville had three children and was secretary of the Hammersmith Women's Liberal Association.
 She campaigned for Russell; the two became close and were seen together at several events.
-When she fell ill early in 1899, Russell let her use one of his residences, and the two went away together, travelling via France to America.
+When she fell ill early in 1899, Russell let her use one of his residences, and the two went away together, travelling via France to the United States.
 Russell planned to use laxer American divorce laws to end his marriage to Mabel Russell.

 Russell and Mollie Somerville journeyed to Chicago, but learned that local laws had recently been tightened, and required a year's residence, with other restrictive provisions.
 North Dakota and Arizona Territory were also considered, and in the latter case visited, but also required living there a year.
 Nevada, with only a six-month requirement, was more practical.
 They settled in Glenbrook, on Lake Tahoe, for the winter of 1899–1900.
 On 14 April 1900 both Russell and Somerville were granted divorces.
 Their marriage ceremony in Reno before Judge Benjamin Franklin Curler took place on 15 April.
-They honeymooned on the way to America's East Coast, including at Denver's Brown Palace Hotel, where Russell told a reporter that a charge of bigamy would never stick.
+They honeymooned on the way to U.S. East Coast, including at Denver's Brown Palace Hotel, where Russell told a reporter that a charge of bigamy would never stick.
 The couple returned to Britain the following month.

 Russell knew such a divorce was invalid under English law, which refused to recognise foreign divorces obtained by British subjects; his intent was to allow Mabel Russell to obtain a divorce on the grounds of bigamy following adultery, which would also free him to marry again: he deposited £5,000 that would go to her upon a divorce to ensure her cooperation.

 Beginning when Russell wired news of his Nevada marriage to appear as a notice in The Times, there was considerable press interest on both sides of the Atlantic in what had occurred.
 Both Mabel Russell and George Somerville filed for divorce, and each gained them uncontested, subject to the usual waiting period before the decrees became absolute.
 Russell, on his return, took his seat on the LCC as if nothing had occurred.
 There was, initially, no other official reaction, society accepted them as a married couple, and Mollie appeared on the 1901 census as "Mollie Russell".